smzapp/yanah-laravel-kwik-crud/README.md

 ### B. Define View

-We have two options for view:
+We have two options of how our list should look like:

 `ListTemplateViewEnum::TABLELIST` or `ListTemplateViewEnum::LISTITEM`

-`TABLELIST` view contains pagination which requires `BodyPaginatorInterface` interface. <br />
+- First, `TABLELIST` view contains pagination which requires `BodyPaginatorInterface` interface. <br />
-`LISTITEM` view displays all list it is attached to `BodyCollectionInterface`.
+- Second, `LISTITEM` view displays all list it is attached to `BodyCollectionInterface`.

 ### C. Toggle Visibility